 The atrium allows the children to explore this independently through working with materials at various centers, which are called “presentations.”

 Leslie Genuis, who leads the program at St. Louis Bertrand, offers training in the program.
-She will offer levels one and two trainings in the spring.
+She will offer levels one and two training in the spring.
 For more information, contact Genuis at St. Louis Bertrand at 583-4448.

 St. Meinrad Seminary and School of Theology in St. Meinrad, Ind., will also offer level one in June.
 The deadline to register for the course is March 1.
 For more information, visit www.saintmeinrad.edu/continuing-formation/catechesis-of-the-good-shepherd/.